-Since the TCDC is a diurnal phenomenon that has been linked to the solar cycle (Dunion et al. 2014), analyses were made of shortwave, longwave, and total radiation tendency for the NRH1 domain from 03-08 August at 200, 700, and 925 hPa (Fig. 3).
-Not surprisingly, the shortwave tendencies show regular oscillations of net warming that are associated with the daily solar cycle and influenced by the 3-dimensional distribution of clouds in the storm.
-For example, near the outflow layer (~200 hPa), maximum daytime warming takes place from R~50-300 km due to the presence of cirrus clouds (i.e. elevated ice mixing ratio in the outflow layer; Fig. 4).
-There is also little warming inside of R~50 km due to the relatively cirrus-free eye region of the storm and a general trend for reduced peak warming with increasing radii (outside of the eye; $R \sim 50$ km), which is due to the presence of generally less optically thick clouds with increasing radius from the storm, as suggested by Fig. 4.
-Although shortwave warming (~0.3-1.0 K h-1) occurs near the top of the TC (e.g. 200 hPa) from R~25-450 km, lower to middle levels (e.g. 700 and 925 hPa) experience near zero shortwave warming during the day from just outside the eye to R~150-250 km where ice mixing ratio suggests the presence of a diurnally varying and optically thicker cirrus outflow layer each afternoon (presumed from analyses of

-OLR in Fig. 2 and ice mixing ratio Fig. 4) that would act to block incoming shortwave radiation (Figs. 4 and 5).
+Since the TCDC has been linked to the solar cycle (Dunion et al. 2014), analyses were made of shortwave, longwave, and total radiation tendency for the NRH1 domain from 03-08 August at 200, 700, and 925 hPa (Fig. 3).
+Not surprisingly, shortwave tendencies show regular oscillations of net warming that are associated with the daily solar cycle and influenced by the 3dimensional distribution of clouds in the storm.
+Near the outflow layer (~200 hPa), maximum daytime warming takes place from R~50-300 km due to the presence of cirrus clouds in that region of the storm (Fig. 4).
+There is also little warming inside of R~50 km due to the relatively cirrus-free eye region of the storm and a general trend for reduced peak warming with increasing radii beyond R~200-250 km, which is due to the presence of generally less optically thick clouds with increasing radius from the storm, as suggested by Fig. 4.
+Although daytime shortwave warming (~0.3-1.0 K h-1) occurs in the upper levels of the TC (e.g. 200 hPa) from R~25-450 km, lower to middle levels (e.g. 700 and 925 hPa) experience near zero shortwave warming during the day from just outside the eye to R~150-250 km where ice mixing ratio suggests the presence of a diurnally varying cirrus outflow layer that is optically thicker each afternoon (Figs. 2 and 4) that would act to block incoming shortwave radiation (Figs. 4 and 5).

-Although longwave infrared tendencies are generally producing a net cooling in the upper levels across the NRH1 domain, there are preferred times of day when the cooling rate appears to be more pronounced.
+Longwave infrared tendencies are generally producing a net cooling in the upper levels across the NRH1 domain, although there are preferred times of day when the cooling rate appears to be more pronounced.
 At 200 hPa, peak longwave cooling occurs in the daytime, reaches a minimum at night, and is correlated with higher values of ice mixing ratio (Fig. 5).
-Although the cloud-free atmosphere is relatively transparent to longwave IR radiation emitted from the Earth, the TC cirrus outflow layer becomes increasingly efficient at absorbing this longwave radiation as these daytime radial surges of high cirrus occur and the layer becomes optically thicker.
-As indicated by the Stefan-Boltzman Law, where E is the total energy radiated per unit surface are of a black body across all wavelengths per unit time, σ is Stefan-Boltzman constant (5.670373 x 10-8 W m-2 K-4), and T is the blackbody's thermodynamic temperature, the energy emitted by an object is proportional to the fourth power of its temperature.
-In NRH1 simulation, the longwave IR energy that is absorbed by the cirrus outflow layer is re-emitted both back to the Earth and to the top of the atmosphere and because these cirrus clouds are high (e.g. ~300-150 hPa or ~9.5-14 km), and therefore cold, the longwave energy that they radiate to the top of the atmosphere is lower than it would be in the absence of cloud or in an optically thinner layer of cloud.
-Figure 4 indicates that in the late morning/early afternoon, the radial extent of the TC cirrus canopy is greater and contains ice mixing ratio values from z~6-15 km that are a factor of 2-10 times higher than they are in the evening.
-The optically thicker surges of cirrus clouds from the late morning to early afternoon could explain the daytime peak longwave cooling patterns seen in the upper levels each day (Figs. 4 and 5).
+Although the cloud-free atmosphere is relatively transparent to longwave IR radiation emitted from the Earth, the TC cirrus outflow layer becomes increasingly efficient at absorbing this longwave radiation as these daytime radial surges of high cirrus occur and the layer becomes optically thicker in the NRH1 simulation.
+The longwave IR energy that is absorbed by the cirrus outflow layer is reemitted both back to the Earth and to the top of the atmosphere and because these cirrus clouds are high (e.g., ~7.5-14 km/~400-150 hPa; Fig. 4), and therefore cold, the longwave energy radiated to the top of the atmosphere is lower than it would be in the absence of cloud or in an optically thinner layer of cloud.
+Figure 4 indicates that in the late morning/early afternoon, the radial extent of the TC cirrus canopy is greater and contains ice mixing ratio values from $z\sim6-15$ km that are a factor of 2-10 times higher than they are in the evening.
+The optically thicker surges of cirrus clouds from the late morning to early afternoon could explain the daytime peak in longwave cooling seen in the upper levels each day (Figs. 4 and 5).